Plane-layer Rayleigh-B\'enard convection up to $Ra=10^{11}$: Near-wall fluctuations and role of initial conditions: Nusselt number in coherent and incoherent boundary layer regions

 The tiles with $U^i_h \geq U_h$ indicate shear-dominated regions, whereas the tiles with $U^i_h < U_h$ are labeled as plume-dominated.
 Alternatively, one can also take the shear stress field at the no-slip plates to isolate shear dominated sections from the rest.
 We investigate this alternative criterion by focusing on the horizontal shear-stress field, $\mathbf{s_h} = (s_x, s_y)$, where

 Similar to the velocity-based criterion, the local and global area-averaged rms shear stress, namely $S^i_h$ and $S_h$ respectively, are calculated over disjoint tiles.

 Figure~\ref{fig:decomp_comp} compares these two methods of decomposing the horizontal velocity field at the edge of the thermal boundary layer, $z = \delta_T$, for four Rayleigh numbers ranging from $10^5 \leq Ra \leq 10^9$.
+The greyed-out patches represent the regions where $U^i_h < U_h$ (incoherent flow).
+The underlying cyclic colormap denotes the angle of the direction of the flow with respect to the positive $x$-axis.
+Areas with a smoothly varying color-gradient therefore represents a local patch with coherent unidirectional flow, whereas areas with rapidly fluctuating colors represent chaotic regions with plume-upwelling (covered by the grey patches denoting $A_\mathrm{incoh}$).
 Both methods give a consistent and similar distribution of coherent and incoherent regions.
 The area fraction of the region with coherent flow is the ratio between the summed area of shear-dominated tiles and the total cross-sectional area, $A$.
 The area fractions calculated from $\mathbf{u_h}$ and $\mathbf{s_h}$ are denoted $A^v_\mathrm{coh}$ and $A^s_\mathrm{coh}$ respectively.
-The instantaneous values of the area fractions are indicated for the snapshots in figure~\ref{fig:decomp_comp}, and these are consistent with the average coherent area fraction of 40 \% observed earlier in \cite{Samuel2024}.
-This underlines the robustness of this decomposition approach.
+The instantaneous values of the area fractions are indicated for the snapshots in figure~\ref{fig:decomp_comp}, and these are similar to the average coherent area fraction of $A_{\rm coh}\approx 40$\% observed earlier in \cite{Samuel2024}, see figure \ref{fig:coh_incoh_nu}(a).
+Furthermore, the overlap area of the coherent flow regions computed from the two methods, $A^v_\mathrm{coh} \cap A^s_\mathrm{coh}$, is indicated by the dark blue regions in the bottom row of the figure.
+The degree of agreement between the two methods is calculated as $(A^v_\mathrm{coh} \cap A^s_\mathrm{coh})/A^s_\mathrm{coh}$.
+This agreement improves with $Ra$, improving from 0.72 at $Ra=10^5$ to 0.84 at $Ra=10^9$.
+The values at intermediate $Ra$ are listed in the caption.

+The division into coherent shear-dominated and incoherent plume-dominated regions can be also established on the basis of the temperature field, which we did in \cite{Shevkar2025}.
+Regions with $T>T_{\rm rms}(z)$ can be assigned as plume-dominated regions; the complementary area fraction would be shear-dominated or impact-dominated.
+The area fraction $A_{\rm incoh}$, which is obtained in this way, is 45\% at $z=\delta_T$, again relatively independent of the Rayleigh number for the whole range from $Ra=10^5$ to $10^{11}$.
+This would correspond to $A_{\rm coh}\approx 55\%$, which is of the same order of magnitude as in figure \ref{fig:coh_incoh_nu}(a).
+Important is to our view not the specific area fraction value, but the independence of $Ra$ which is obtained in different ways for different fields.

+As shown in \cite{Shevkar2025} and discussed in the introduction, the thermal plume network gets ever finer with increasing Rayleigh number.
+A mean plume spacing scale decreases with approximately $Ra^{-1/3}$ and thus stays to a good approximation in a fixed ratio with the mean thermal boundary layer thickness $\delta_T$.
+The latter scale sets the stem thickness of the detaching thermal plumes.
+This constant ratio seems to be the reason for the occupation of the same area fraction with growing $Ra$.
+The network gets ever finer, but the area fraction that it occupies, remains the same.

+We also stress on the independence of the observed area-fractions on the tile size used for decomposition.
+In figure~\ref{fig:coh_incoh_nu}(a), we compare the $A_\mathrm{coh}$ percentage values for different numbers of tiles for different $Ra$.
+The higher $Ra$ cases are more affected by coarse-grained tiling than the lower $Ra$ data.
+Nevertheless, the area-fractions remain robust and do not vary too much from the 40$\%$ value.